hexagontruth/hexular/README.md

   - Despite my general expertise in this area, I continue to find Amit Patel's [Hexagonal Grids](http://www.redblobgames.com/grids/hexagons/) page to be an invaluable resource when dealing with hex grids, and much of the terminology I've used around cubic coordinates is taken from his distillation of the topic.

   - Many of the icons used in the Hexular Studio interface are taken from the [Material Design Icons](https://materialdesignicons.com/) project, and distributed under the Open Font License.
 The font itself was compiled using [Fontello](http://fontello.com/).

+  - At the moment I am also using [jscolor](http://jscolor.com/) for the appearance modal color selectors.

   - For more information on HEXAGONAL AWARENESS, please check out:
     - [https://hexagon.life/](https://hexagon.life/)